-It is the responsibility of the student to initiate the withdrawal procedure, complete the form and survey, and return it to the Advising Center.
-A Petition for Withdrawal Form is available in the Advising Center.
+It is the responsibility of the student to initiate the withdrawal procedure.
+Prior to withdrawing from a dual enrollment course, the student must speak with his/her guidance counselor.
+For students taking DE courses on an SCF campus, they would log into their SCF connect accounts and withdraw online.
+For students taking courses at their high schools, they would be required to speak to their high school counselor to receive the withdrawal form and return it to the SCF Educational Records Office.
 Failure to follow this procedure could result in a grade of "WF" being recorded for the student and "F" calculated in the grade point average [GPA].
 This policy applies to all part- and full-time degree credit and college preparatory credit students.
-Students are required to notify the high school guidance counselor of any course withdrawal and provide a copy of the SCF withdrawal form.